Xilinx/Vitis_Model_Composer/Designs/FFT2D/README.md

 - [2D FFT design using AI Engines and HDL blocks](rtp_vector)

 ## Knowledge nuggets
-:bulb: An RTP input can be a scalar or a vector.
+:bulb: You can seamlessly connect AI Engine blocks to HLS kernel blocks or HDL blocks and run co-simulation in Vitis Model Composer.

 ------------
 Copyright 2020 Xilinx